 Factoring Myth 2:

 Some construction companies may believe that invoice factoring will create complications with their existing financing arrangements.
 However, factoring is a separate financing solution that does not typically interfere with existing loans or lines of credit.
 Factoring companies primarily evaluate the creditworthiness of the company’s customers rather than the company itself.
 This means that construction companies can still maintain their current financing relationships while benefiting from the additional working capital provided by invoice factoring.

-Roots: This myth may be fueled by single assumptions about the details of all the different financial products.
+Roots: This myth may be fueled by simple assumptions about the details of all the different financial products.

 Factoring Myth 3:

 Another myth is that invoice factoring may strain their customer-business relationships.
 However, in reality, invoice factoring is a common and widely accepted practice in business.
 It allows construction companies to improve their cash flow and meet their financial obligations without affecting their customer relationships.
 The factoring company typically operates discreetly, and customers are often unaware of the involvement of a third-party factor in the transaction.

 Roots: When starting the factoring process a Factor will contact the holder of the invoice.
 If this is the first the company hears about the new relationship, it can be confusing or worrisome.
 Keeping a positive working relationship for everyone means no surprises.
 So to avoid this myth, early communication is vital.